Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (6) To encourage diversity in supplies and services

 provided by qualified not-for-profit agencies for persons with significant disabilities and discourage unnecessary duplication or competition among not-for-profit agencies.

 (7) To develop guidelines to be followed by

 qualifying agencies for participation under the provisions of this Section.
 Guidelines shall include a list of national accrediting organizations which satisfy the requirements of item (3) of subsection (a) of this Section.
 The guidelines shall be developed within 6 months after the effective date of this Code and made available on a nondiscriminatory basis to all qualifying agencies.
-The new guidelines required under this item (7) by this amendatory Act of the 100th General Assembly shall be developed within 6 months after the effective date of this amendatory Act of the 100th General Assembly and made available on a non-discriminatory basis to all qualifying not-for-profit agencies.
+The new guidelines required under this item (7) by Public Act 100-203 shall be developed within 6 months after August 18, 2017 (the effective date of Public Act 100-203) and made available on a non-discriminatory basis to all qualifying not-for-profit agencies.

 (8) To review all pricing submitted under the

 provisions of this Section and may approve a proposed agreement for supplies or services where the price submitted is fair and reasonable.
 Review of pricing under this paragraph may include, but is not limited to:

 (C) The amount paid by the State for similar